 USM Central includes several filters displayed by default.
-These filters allow you to search for your items of interest.
-You can either filter your search, or type what you are looking for in the search box, in the upper left-hand corner of the page.
+These filters enable you to search for your items of interest.
+You can either filter your search, or enter what you are looking for in the search box, which is in the upper left corner of the page.

 Using Filters to Search for Vulnerabilities

 USM Central allows you to configure more filters and change which filters are displayed by clicking the Filter Configuration icon ().

 |Created during||Filter vulnerabilities triggered in the last hour, last 24 hours, last 7 days, or last 30 days.
 You can also configure your own period of time by clicking the Custom Range icon ()|

 |Active/Inactive||Filter vulnerabilities by the active or inactive vulnerabilities.|

 |Deployment||Filter vulnerabilities by the name of the deployment on which the vulnerability has been detected|

 |Labels||Filter vulnerabilities by the applied label|

 |Vulnerability Name||Filter vulnerabilities by the name of the vulnerability|

 |Severity||Filter vulnerabilities by the severity of the vulnerability.
 Values are High, Medium, and Low, see About Vulnerability Severity|